 [Prior to 5/8/19, Energy and Geological Resources Division[565] Ch 51]

 561—17.1(458A) Definitions.
-Unless the context otherwise requires, the words defined in this rule shall have the indicated meaning when found elsewhere in these rules.
+For the purpose of this chapter the following terms shall have the meaning indicated in this chapter.
+The definitions set out in Iowa Code section 458A shall be considered to be incorporated verbatim in these rules.

-“Allowable period” means the period as designated in which an allowable may be produced.

 “Artesian water” means underground water that is confined by impervious material under pressure sufficient to raise it above the upper level of the saturated material in which it lies if this is penetrated by wells or natural fissures.

-“Barrel” means 42 United States gallons measured at 60 degrees Fahrenheit and atmospheric pressure at sea level.

-“Barrel of oil” means 42 United States gallons of oil after deductions for the full amount of basic sediment, water, and other impurities present, ascertained by centrifugal or other recognized and customary test.
+“Barrel of oil” means 42 United States gallons of oil measured at 60 degrees Fahrenheit and atmospheric pressure at sea level, after deductions for the full amount of basic sediment, water, and other impurities present, ascertained by centrifugal or other recognized and customary test.

 “Blowout” means a sudden or violent escape of oil or natural gas, as from a drilling well when high formational pressure is encountered.